swisscom/PowerGRR/README.md

     object for easier filtering.
 * Create and start a new hunt and get the hunt info or results as PowerShell objects
+* Create a hunt or a client approval.
 * Add or remove a label on one or multiple clients based on a list of computer names.
+* Add or remove artifacts in the GRR artifact repository.
 * List hunts, artifacts, labels or clients and filter them in different ways.
-* Create a hunt or a client approval.
 * Build IR scripts for common forensic workflows and start multiple hunts or flows in one shot using multiple cmdlets inside a PowerShell script.